-Supportive measures may vary depending on what the College deems to be reasonably available.
-These measures may include but are not limited to: counseling; extensions of deadlines and other course-related adjustments; campus escort services; increased security and monitoring of certain areas of the campus; restrictions on contact applied to one or more parties; leaves of absence; changes in class, work, housing, or extracurricular or any other activity, regardless of whether there is or is not a comparable alternative; and training and education programs related to sex-based harassment.
+The College will offer and coordinate supportive measures as appropriate for the Complainant and/or Respondent to restore or preserve that person's access to the College's education program or activity or provide support during the College's Title IX grievance procedures or during the informal resolution process.
+For complaints of sex-based harassment, these supportive measures may include but are not limited to: counseling; extensions of deadlines and other course-related adjustments; campus escort services; increased security and monitoring of certain areas of the campus; restrictions on contact applied to one or more parties; leaves of absence; changes in class, work, housing, or extracurricular or any other activity, regardless of whether there is or is not a comparable alternative; and training and education programs related to sex-based harassment.
 Complainants are eligible for supportive measures at the time their identity is known to the Title IX Coordinator.
 Respondents are eligible for supportive measures at the time that notice of an alleged complaint has been given.